xchainjs/xchainjs-lib/packages/xchain-swap/spec.md

 1. `affiliateFee`

 ### Midgard Requirements
- 1. List of avliable pools
+ 1. List of available pools
  1. Pool Depths for a specificed pool
  1. Halt status for a specificed each chain
- 1. Inbound and outbound gas_rate / fee for a chain
+ 1. Inbound and outbound gas_rate / fee for a chai
- 1. Stable Coin Pool Depths to find value of asset in RUNE

 ### Logic - just basic checks
 ```